frostoven/Cosmosis/README.md

 is smoothed out.
 A physics system is being implemented.

-Planets and their (hostile Lovecraftian) inhabitants will be procedurally generated, and ground-based combat will be souls-like.
+Planets and their (hostile Lovecraftian) inhabitants will be procedurally generated.
+Ground-based combat will probably be souls-like, but that decision has not been set in stone.

 The source is made available to all users for backup and modding purposes, **but this project is not free**